ModernOctave/BranchPredictors/README.md

 This repository contains code for various branch predictors.
-These were written as part of a classroom exercise for the CS810: Advanced Computer Architecture course at IIT, Dharwad.
+These were written as part of a classroom exercise for the CS810: Advanced Computer Architecture course at IIT Dharwad.

 # Branch Predictors
 Some of the branch predictors implemented are: